sourcecred/docs/docs/beta/our-calls.md

 ## Work Sessions

-What: A generally shorter and faster paced session scheduled for a specific team to come together and make progress on a specific goal or initiative.
+What: A generally shorter and faster-paced session scheduled for a specific team to come together and make progress on a specific goal or initiative.
 Having shorter sessions with an emphasis on getting a few singular goals completed can make these sessions more productive than regular meetings.